Quaq Quao

-Quaq Quao is an Italian animated television series for children based on the adventures of a duck.
+Quaq Quao is an Italian animated series for children ages 2–5 years based on the adventures of a duck.

 The series consisted of 26 episodes of five to six minutes duration.
 It was filmed using stop-motion with origami figures and was written and directed by Francesco Misseri with music by Piero Barbetti.
 It was first broadcast in Italy in 1980, but as early as 1976 in other countries.

 Plot

 Each episode is formulaic and has almost exactly the same plot.
 Quaq Quao is a white origami duck with a yellow beak.
 He is young, adventurous and a little bit cheeky.

 Quaq Quao has a brief interaction with his mother, a larger version of himself, which seems to be a lesson, as he repeats the actions and quacks of his mother.
 He bids her farewell and heads off on his own for the day.
 He sings the Quaq Quao theme song and performs acrobatics in the water, generally having a good time before he meets the guest creature for the episode.
 The creature is usually another animal, although four of the creatures were a jack-in-the-box (The Bugbear - probably an Italian misunderstanding of what a bugbear is), a racecar, a cloud and a train.
 He quacks at the creature and behaves like a duck, and the creature makes sounds and behaves appropriately for its type.

 The two are initially antagonistic towards each other and attempt to outsmart or outperform each other by one-upmanship, culminating in a shouting match where each tries to convince the other that their "language" is the proper one, but finally become friends and imitate each other by changing colour and/or minor changes in design, making each other's sounds, and behaving like each other.
 Quaq Quao swims back to his mother, all the while singing the theme tune in the style of the other creature.

 He regains his normal appearance just before re-encountering his mother.
 When he returns, she greets him by quacking, and he responds by making the sounds of his new friend.
 His mother is alarmed and quacks again.
 Quaq Quao becomes slightly subdued, and he once again responds by quacking.
 His mother is satisfied, and the two swim off-screen together.

-Just before the episode ends, Quaq Quao races back on screen, and makes the sound of his friend again in defiance of his mother.
+Just before the episode ends, Quaq Quao races back on screen and makes the sound of his friend again in defiance of his mother.
 He then races off-screen again to rejoin his mother.